lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 Problem
 -------
 The benchmark performance problem is a single node problem on a 3D unstructured mesh.
 Two variants exist:
-- UMTSP #1, a configuration with 72 directions and 128 energy bins to solve per mesh cell.
+- UMTSP #1, a configuration with a higher number of unknowns per spatial element with 72 directions and 128 energy bins to solve per mesh cell.
-- UMTSP #2, a configuration with 32 directions and 16 energy bins to solve per mesh cell.
+- UMTSP #2, a configuration with low number of unknowns per spatial element with 32 directions and 16 energy bins to solve per mesh cell.

 Figure of Merit
 ---------------